Paūliai

 Paūliai is a village in Varėna District Municipality, Alytus County, in southeastern Lithuania.
 According to the 2021 census, the village had a population of 27 people.

 In 1921–1945, the village was within the borders of the Second Polish Republic.

 Paūliai is located about 24 km from Varėna, 22 km from Marcinkonys, 4 km from Lavysas (the nearest settlement).

+Etymology

+The name Paūliai means 'a place by the Ūla River' in Lithuanian.